-- Medical care.
-The is the most common benefit available to workers who are injured on the job.
-Medical attention often includes things like doctor’s appointments, physical therapy, surgery, follow-up treatment, and more.
-As long as medical care is related to your work injury, Home Depot should cover it for you.
+- Medical expenses: Medical attention involves doctor’s appointments, physical therapy, surgery, follow-up treatments, ongoing care, and more.
+As long as the medical care is related to your work injury, Home Depot should cover the costs.

-- Weekly wage replacement.
-You can receive a portion of your average weekly wages while you are going through treatment and are unable to work.
-If you can work fewer hours or a lower paying position while you recover, you might be able to get additional benefits as well.
+- Weekly wage replacement: You can receive a portion of your average weekly wages while you are going through treatment and are unable to work.
+If you must work fewer hours or in a lower-paying position while you recover, you might be entitled to additional financial benefits.

-Home Depot employees do a wide range of tasks that could lead to injuries—from mixing paint to hauling heavy home improvement equipment.
-Below are just a few examples of injuries that might trigger a workers’ compensation claim:
+Home Depot employees have a wide range of tasks that could lead to injuries, from mixing paint to hauling heavy home improvement equipment.
+Examples of injuries that can trigger a workers’ compensation claim include:

 - Slipping on the floor in the store or garden area